LEARN MORE:

 Get personalized support and instrument recommendations based on your unique sample and measurement requirements.

-Atomic force microscopy (AFM) is a type of scanning probe microscopy (SPM) that uses a very sharp probe that is raster-scanned to produce a true 3D topographical map of the surface of a sample with nanoscale resolution.
+An atomic force microscopy (AFM) is a type of scanning probe microscope (SPM).
+It uses a very sharp probe that is raster-scanned to produce a true 3D topographical map of the surface of a sample with nanoscale resolution.

 Atomic force microscopy is a type of scanning probe microscopy (SPM), but it is not the only type.
 Atomic force microscopy and scanning tunnelling microscopy (STM) are the two most common types of SPM.